 Helping to increase energy access

-Our access to energy work aims to enable communities with safe, reliable, affordable energy which can spur economic development and improve healthcare, education and livelihoods.
-Its goal is to enable the development of a sustainable market for energy products and services, directly and indirectly creating enterprises and jobs.
+We work to help communities gain access to safe, reliable, affordable energy which can spur economic development and improve healthcare, education and livelihoods.
+We aim to support the development of a sustainable market for energy products and services, directly and indirectly creating enterprises and jobs.

 We know there is not a one-size-fits-all solution to the complex global challenge of energy access.
-Shell’s approach to access to energy is based on developing tailored solutions that are driven by local markets, needs and opportunities.
+Shell’s approach is based on developing tailored solutions that are driven by local markets, needs and opportunities.
 We apply our core business skills and technical resources to play an active role in improving communities’ access to energy, particularly in regions where the need is great and we have a presence.